National Agricultural Literacy Curriculum Matrix

 We welcome your feedback!
 Please take a minute to tell us how to make this lesson better or to give us a few gold stars!

-Compliment this lesson with reading, writing, and economics activities that incorporate research on the citrus industry in California.
+Compliment this lesson with reading, writing, and economics activities that incorporate research on the citrus industry in California, Arizona, or Florida.

 Have students research how naval oranges, which do not have seeds, are cultivated.